percona/pbm-docs/docs/manage/troubleshooting.md

 ## pbm-speed-test

-**pbm-speed-test** allows field-testing compression and backup upload speed.
+**pbm-speed-test** allows field-testing compression and backup upload speed of logical backups.
 You can use it:

 * to check performance before starting a backup;